Annual and Perennial Plants That Slugs Don’t Eat

 I’ve heard gardeners in the past refer to these Geraniums as a “classic” or “staple” of their garden, and for a good reason; they produce beautiful flowers well into autumn, come back every year and cover bare ground and space well.

-Below is a photo of a Hardy Geranium in my border:
+Below is a photo of a young Hardy Geranium in my border:

 Often seen as a spring flowering bulb, some Alliums, such as the drumstick, will actually flower well into summer.